sa-ivannikov/content-borrower/readme.md

 # Content borrower app
-An ap which can get posts of given public groups In VK daily, pick best by likes and comments and repost to a given group via VK API and to Telegram channel.
+Configure donors (groups to borrow posts), recipients (ggroups to post content to).
+App takes posts from yesterday daily, stores them to DB, and reposts best selection to recipient with configured schedule.

+## To do
 - [x] Create a logic to pick best pics from a given selection
 - [x] Create scheduled task to get and store posts for all recipients
 - [x] Add posting to a group logic to scheduled task
-- [ ] Learn Telegram API and create a bot to post imgs to a channel
+- [ ] Learn Telegram API and create a bot to post imgs to a channel - 11.09
-- [ ] Update number of subs in all donors
+- [ ] Update number of subs in all donors - 12.09
+- [ ] Refactor code - 12.09